mrucker/kpirl-kla/README.md

 ## Architecture Principles/Tradeoffs

-In general this repository has been designed primarily for understandability and extensibility.
-Because of this the code makes heavy use of Matlab's closure functionality to preserve state and reduce dependencies.
+This repository was designed primarily for understandability and extensibility.
+Because of this the code leans heavily on MATLAB's closure functionality to preserve state while reducing dependencies.
 A consequence of this decision is less vectorization and more function calls.
 This means there is room for considerable compute improvement with a different implementation.

 ## Directory Structure